 Not only do we use line weights in architectural sketching, we also use them in all stages of architectural drawing, both hand drawings and computer generated drawings.
 In the following post we will look at how to achieve different line weights when working in AutoCAD.

-I am going to go through line weights and plot styles the way I was taught.
-Remember, this is not the only way to do things, but this is the way that I know and use and it works well for me!
-It is up to you whether you choose to set your drawings up like this or not.
+In this post, I am going to go through line weights and plot styles the way I was taught, which is using ctb plotstyles.
+Remember, this is not the only way to do things, but this is the way that I know and use and it works well for me.
+This is generally how all of the offices I have worked in use plot styles and set up their CAD drawings.
+It is up to you whether you choose to set your drawings up like this or you could explore the stb option.

 Once you have a set of layers that you like to use (read our layering standards guide here) – you can then go about assigning colours to the layers.
-The colours help to differentiate between the lines, but also identify the line weight of each line.
+The colours will be used to differentiate between the lines, but also identify the line weight of each line.

 I would generally advise you don’t use more than the basic colours number 1 – 10 for general drawing.
 It can get overly complicated if you assign hundreds of colours different line weights, it just isn’t necessary.